Norwegian Sky Cruise Ship Cancels Most of 2023 Caribbean Season

-Norwegian Cruise Line has cancelled all but three of its planned 2023 Caribbean sailings of Norwegian Sky.
+(3 p.m.
+EST) -- Norwegian Cruise Line has canceled all but three of its planned 2023 Caribbean sailings of Norwegian Sky.

 In statement, the company said the cruises were being scrapped because of a "ship redeployment."
 But it didn’t give any details on where Norwegian Sky might be headed instead.